bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 This is the file Volume that you just wrote and it contains all the data of the job just run.
 If you run additional jobs, they will be appended to this Volume unless you specify otherwise.

-If you would like to stop here, you can simply enter :strong:`quit` in the Console program.
+If you would like to stop here, you can simply enter :bcommand:`quit` in the Console program.

 If you would like to try restoring the files that you just backed up, read the following section.